 Web-based/adaptive system application/adaptive signal system interface and setup

-Off-site computer/keyboard/monitor and setup with the adaptive signal system manufacturer’s minimum system requirements if applicable per the Traffic Signal Plan.
+Off-site computer/keyboard/monitor and setup with the adaptive signal system manufacturer’s minimum system requirements if applicable as indicated.

 The Software Adaptive Signal System features, programming, and/or operations shall not be limited by the brand of controller and vehicle detection system installed at all intersections within the system.
 The Software Adaptive System shall be 100% compatible with all controller equipment and vehicle detection installed within the system.

-In the event of a minor communication failure or detection failure, the Software Adaptive Signal System shall utilize comparable historic data to develop splits, offsets, and cycle lengths.
-The Adaptive Signal System shall immediately trigger an alarm and send a message, SMS text message or email, to the specified parties in accordance with Section 957.2(b).
+In the event of a minor communication failure or detection failure, the Software Adaptive Signal System shall utilize comparable historic data to develop splits, offsets, and cycle lengths or use other capable system detectors to maintain adaptive operations.
+The Adaptive Signal System shall immediately trigger an alarm and send a message, short messaging system (SMS) text message or email, to the specified parties as specified in Section 957.2(b).

 In the event of a major communication or system failure, the Software Adaptive Signal System shall revert to time of day timing plans.
-The Adaptive Signal System shall immediately trigger an alarm and send a message, SMS text message or email, to the specified parties in accordance with Section 957.2(b).
+The Adaptive Signal System shall immediately trigger an alarm and send a message, SMS text message or email, to the specified parties as specified in Section 957.2(b).

 Intersection Adaptive System Vehicle Detection System

-Each intersection shall be furnished with a vehicle detection system from a manufacturer listed in Bulletin 15 and in accordance with Sections 950.2, 910.2, 954.2, 956.2, and as follows:
+Each intersection shall be furnished with a vehicle detection system as specified in Sections 910.2, 950.2, 954.2, 956.2, and as follows:

+The detection warranty shall be governed as specified in section 950.
+Warranty requirements as specified in in Section 957.2(b) do not apply for section 957.2(c)3.

 The detection system shall be 100% compatible with the Adaptive Signal System installed and shall have the following functional requirements: